Center for Brain Imaging and Stimulation

-Welcome to the Oathes Laboratory homepage at the University of Pennsylvania.
-I am affiliated with the Center for Neuromodulation in Depression and Stress, Department of Psychiatry, Perelman School of Medicine as well as the Department of Neuroscience, the brainSTIM Center and the Institute for Translational Medicine and Therapeutics.
+Welcome to the Center for Brain Imaging and Stimulation homepage at the University of Pennsylvania. we are also affiliated with the Center for Neuromodulation in Depression and Stress, Department of Psychiatry, Perelman School of Medicine as well as the Department of Neuroscience, the brainSTIM Center and the Institute for Translational Medicine and Therapeutics.

 Center Mission Statement

-The goal of my laboratory is to leverage cutting edge neuroimaging to guide brain stimulation tools that interrogate and manipulate brain networks involved in neuropsychiatric conditions.
+The goal of the center is to leverage cutting edge neuroimaging to guide brain stimulation tools that interrogate and manipulate brain networks involved in neuropsychiatric conditions.
 We also pursue TMS/fMRI methods development research with broad applications to cognitive and affective systems.

-To define causal communication pathways and to quantify neural circuit integrity, my lab interleaves single pulse Transcranial Magnetic Stimulation (TMS) with functional MRI recordings (TMS/fMRI).
+To define causal communication pathways and to quantify neural circuit integrity, our group interleaves single pulse Transcranial Magnetic Stimulation (TMS) with functional MRI recordings (TMS/fMRI).
 We benefit from the slow rise time of the BOLD response to interleave TMS pulses and to capture the resulting brain activity caused by TMS to the surface of the brain.

 We also use structural and functional MRI to guide efforts to influence behavior, cognitive function, psychophysiological responses, and symptoms especially in depression and post-traumatic stress with repetitive trains of TMS (rTMS).

 Targeted behaviors and symptoms